bfemiano/song_plays_workshop_tutorial/Luigi_tasks.md

 we have 2 output targets from this task.

 Notice you'll see how in this output() we return a dictionary, whereas the download spin task returned just a single object.
-Luigi can handle most different types of return types that come from output(), including lists, tuples, dictionaries, objects and even generators.
+Luigi can handle most different types of return types that come from output() and requires(), including lists, tuples, dictionaries, objects and even generators.

 Using dictionaries let's use label the target references for ease of use in our run method, which we'll add next: